Researching keywords is a vital part of SEO; the keywords you choose will be your target.

 SERPs for informational searches usually show knowledge panels, infoboxes, or excerpt answers.
 While not intended for purchase, these keywords can still be used in an SEO strategy to raise brand awareness and content publicity.

-Navigational keyword is when someone directly searches for a brand name, a company, or a physical location.
+Navigational keywords are used when someone directly searches for a brand name, a company, or a physical location.
 It shows that the user is trying to go to a website using Google.

 Examples of navigational searches can be youtube, hostpapa, nearest mcdonalds, etc.